redis/redis-doc/commands/command.md

   - `no_auth`: command does not require authentication
   - `may_replicate`: command may replicate to replicas/AOF
   - `no_mandatory_keys`: command may take key arguments, but none of them is mandatory
+  - `no_async_loading`: deny during async loading (when a replica uses diskless sync swapdb, and allows access to the old dataset)
   - `no_multi`: command is not allowed inside `MULTI`/`EXEC`
   - `movablekeys`: The (`first-key`, `last-key`, `key-step`) scheme cannot determine all key positions.
 Client needs to use `COMMAND GETKEYS` or [key-specs][td] (starting from Redis 7.0.0).